tunib-ai/oslo/README.md

 ```

 ## Basic Usage
-It only takes single line of code.
+It only takes a single line of code.
 Now feel free to train and infer a large transformer model. 😎

 ```python
 import oslo